jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 While wearing this armor, you gain a +1 bonus to AC, and you can understand and speak Abyssal.
 In addition, the armor’s clawed gauntlets turn unarmed strikes with your hands into magic weapons that deal slashing damage, with a +1 bonus to attack rolls and damage rolls and a damage die of 1d8.

 Curse.
-Once you don this cursed armor, you can’t doff it unless you are targeted by the [[remove curse]] spell or similar magic.
+Once you don this cursed armor, you can’t doff it unless you are targeted by the [[Remove Curse]] spell or similar magic.
 While wearing the armor, you have disadvantage on attack rolls against demons and on saving throws against their spells and special abilities.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#DimensionalShackles)[Dimensional Shackles](https://www.dndbeyond.com/magic-items/4620-dimensional-shackles)

 Wondrous item, rare

-You can use an action to place these shackles on an [[incapacitated]] creature.
+You can use an action to place these shackles on an [[Incapacitated]] creature.
 The shackles adjust to fit a creature of Small to Large size.
 In addition to serving as mundane manacles, the shackles prevent a creature bound by them from using any method of extradimensional movement, including teleportation or travel to a different plane of existence.
 They don’t prevent the creature from passing through an interdimensional portal.

 You and any creature you designate when you use the shackles can use an action to remove them.
 Once every 30 days, the bound creature can make a DC 30 Strength ([[Athletics]]) check.
 On a success, the creature breaks free and destroys the shackles.